-We believe Forest Hills Public Schools is a learning organization, built upon integrity, and to this end:
+We believe Forest hills Public Schools is a learning organization, built upon integrity, and to this end:

 We are committed to the principle of Caring.
+We believe in:

-- maintaining a family atmosphere
+- > maintaining a family atmosphere

-- supporting each other
+- > supporting each other

-- being warm, sincere, and genuine
+- > being warm, sincere and genuine

-- accepting and including everyone
+- > accepting and including everyone

 - confronting the tough issues

 - keeping each other safe and secure

 We are committed to the principle of Collaboration.
+We believe in:

-- solving problems together
+- > solving problems together

 - working toward win/win

-- building partnerships
+- > building partnerships

-- sharing best practices
+- > sharing best practices

-- volunteering
+- > volunteering

-- being generous
+- > being generous

-- engaging parents as full partners
+- > engaging parents as full partners